lovesegfault/beautysh/README.md

   --force-function-style FORCE_FUNCTION_STYLE, -s FORCE_FUNCTION_STYLE
                         Force a specific Bash function formatting.
 See below for more info.
+  --variable-style VARIABLE_STYLE
+                        Force a specific variable style.
+See below for options.
   --version, -v         Prints the version and exits.
   --help, -h            Print this help message.